Walle1493/ThinkTwice/README.md

   --first_stage \
 ```

 In order to improve efficiency, we store data and model generated during training in a binary format.
 Specifically, when you switch on `do_preprocess`, the converted data in the first stage will be stored in the directory `data_binary`, next time you can switch off this option to directly load data.
 As well, `do_preprocess` aims at the data in the second stage, and `first_stage` is for the retriever model.
-The model and metrics result can be found in  the directory `output/newsqa`.
+The model and metrics result can be found in  the directory `output/newsqa` after training.

 ## License